akane0915/superpower-store-rails/README.md

 * As a user, I'd like to filter to see products made in the USA.
 * As a user, I'd like to see sample data (50 products, 250 reviews) so that I can better evalute the application.

+Additional Features:

+* Ability to sort products alphabetically
+* App displays average rating on product detail page
+* Flash messages for CRUD functionality
+* Error messages when creating and updating products and reviews
+* Error message when filter returns no results

 The application structure is outlined below.

 Models: